 - Follow-up on experts.
 Who are these people anyway?
 Are their opinions grounded in fact or bias?
 Are they receiving money for their endorsement?
 Are they really experts in this field?

 - Remember that quotes can be twisted.
 Just because someone quotes me as saying “unicorns… exist [as long as]… you believe that they do” doesn’t mean that’s what I said.
 I could have said “unicorns don’t exist.
 Just because you believe that they do doesn’t make them real.”
 See how I could be quoted as saying the exact opposite of what I said.
-Twisting quotes is an art, but if someone is writing online, they probably can manage.
+Twisting quotes is an art, but if someone is writing online, remember that it may be an art they make a living on.

 - Beware of indefinite and hazy facts.
 If the article is citing a different article, an interview, or a study, find the original.
 And if the article doesn’t give you specifics and you can’t find the information in its entirety elsewhere, it could be made up.